artsy/artsy.github.io/_posts/2016-04-14-net-working-with-paw.markdown

  └  SegmentDev - [***********]
 ```

-This means that we can use CocoaPods-Keys with Paw in order to use the same `ArtsyAPIClientSecret` and `ArtsyAPIClientKey` environment variables.
+This means that we can use CocoaPods-Keys with Paw in order to use the same `ArtsyAPIClientSecret` and `ArtsyAPIClientKey` environment config variables.
 Great.
 This is almost enough to make the first API call to to get an access token.

 I re-used this idea to allow developers to have unique username and passwords.
 I created two more entires in Keychain, username and [password](/images/2016-04-14-Paw/keychain-password.png).
 This is something that every developer using our Paw file has to do, otherwise Paw won't know who to log you in as.